-You can discover the active metadata server using the GUI or the clconf\info command.
+You can discover the active metadata server using the CXFS GUI, cxfs\admin, or clconf\info.

-Metadata Server Discovery with the GUI
+Metadata Server Discovery with the CXFS GUI

 - 1. Select View: Filesystems - 2.
 In the view area, click the name of the filesystem you wish to view.
 The name of the active metadata server is displayed in the details area to the right.